Dental Assistant Certificate Program

 DA 122

 Students will be able to relate ethical and legal aspects of dentistry, responsibilities of the dentist, patients and the dental teams are addressed.
 Students will complete a summarization of the State Dental Practice Act & Board of Dental Examiners responsibilities, discuss clinical record ownership, and understand purpose and appropriate uses.
 Student will be able to discuss the State Regulations and Codes of law as they pertain to the dental assistant and in preparation for the State Registration examination.
 Related terminology, dental charting/documentation, vital signs, and infection control procedures.
-Prerequisite: Mod 1
+Prerequisite: Module 1

 Lecture18hr.